 Olestra is banned in the UK and Canada.
 To avoid olestra, do not eat chips and snacks that contain this chemical.

 9. BHT (butylated hydroxytoluene) and BHA (butylated hydroxyanisole) and are used as preservatives in many foods sold in the U.S., including baby food, breakfast cereal, butter spread, chewing gum, and dehydrated potatoes.
-However, both of these chemicals have been linked to cancer in laboratory animal tests.
+However, both of these chemicals have been linked to dangerous diseases in laboratory animal tests.

 BHA and BHT are banned in Japan and some of the EU.
 The UK has banned BHA in baby foods.
 Carefully read labels to avoid these preservatives.